jsimms/compost-instructions/README.md

 [2014-07-05 12:21:52] INFO  WEBrick::HTTPServer#start: pid=10979 port=4567
 ````

-So, go there in your browser, and you should see something like this:
+So, go there in your browser, and [you should see something like this](http://jdsimms.com.s3.amazonaws.com/compost/webapp08.png)

 If you don’t, check a few things: